komali2/blog/content/posts/my-emacs-environment/index.md

 Typescript files also have the ability to jump not only to a given variable's definition, but its type definition as well.

-Also, within typescript file, you can use `lsp-ui-imenu` to get this overview of a file, its classes, functons, etc, but I never really use this.
+Also, within typescript file, you can use `lsp-ui-imenu` to get this overview of a file, its classes, functions, etc, but I never really use this.
 Looks kinda cool though:

 {{< img src="tssidebar.png" alt="Screenshot of the lsp ui imenu in a typescript file in emacs.">}}

 ### Setting up Vue, Typescript

 Setting this up was a little convoluted.
 First of all, I have `vue` in my `dotspacemacs-configuration-layers`.
-It's added as ``(vue :variables vue-backend 'lsp)`, because a lot of features require a language server.
+It's added as `(vue :variables vue-backend 'lsp)`, because a lot of features require a language server.
 That means I also need to have `lsp` in my `dotspacemacs-configuration-layers`.

 LSP itself is a bit of a rats nest to get set up.
 I've found [the emacs-lsp](https://emacs-lsp.github.io/lsp-mode/page/installation/) instructions to be the best, as they, unlike spacemacs, indicate all the things you need to do to get LSP working.
 So first, add `lsp` to `dotspacemacs-configuration-layers`.
 Then, you need to install a "language server" for your language of choice.
 Generally that means doing `M-x lsp-install-server` and choosing from the list of servers.
 For vue, though, that means installing [Vue Language Server](https://github.com/vuejs/vetur/tree/master/server), via `npm install vls -g`.
-I also had to use `M-x lsp-install-server` to install `ts-ls`, and whatever other servers helm lists for things like html, css, etc. For getting eslint and typescript linting to pull rules from your project root, you need `vue` in your `dotspacemacs-configuration-layers`, with `node-add-modules-path t`, as in `(node :variables node-add-modules-path t)**.
+I also had to use `M-x lsp-install-server` to install `ts-ls`, and whatever other servers helm lists for things like html, css, etc. For getting eslint and typescript linting to pull rules from your project root, you need `node` in your `dotspacemacs-configuration-layers`, with `node-add-modules-path t`, as in `(node :variables node-add-modules-path t)`.

 ## Programming a React, Typescript, Styled Components Project